Constrained Co-evolutionary Metamorphic Differential Testing for Autonomous Systems with an Interpretability Approach: Problem and Challenges

-Addressing these challenges is critical to ensuring the safety of updated \gls{as}.
-A robust testing methodology should be capable of efficiently identifying behavioral changes, overcoming the oracle problem, enabling interpretability, and operating within realistic time constraints.
+Addressing these challenges is critical to ensuring the safety of updated \glspl{as}.
+A robust testing methodology should efficiently identify behavioral changes, overcome the oracle problem, enable interpretability, and operate within realistic time constraints.